 Sertifi

-Sertifi Signatures enables fast, secure execution of agreements by capturing in-person electronic signatures on mobile devices, eliminating paper and manual delays.
-The platform streamlines workflows with reusable templates, automated reminders, shared document libraries, and real-time collaboration.
+Sertifi Signatures allows fast, secure signing by capturing in-person electronic signatures on mobile devices, eliminating paper and manual delays.
+It includes reusable templates, automated reminders, shared document libraries, and real-time collaboration to improve workflow.

-As Lead UX Designer, I defined the end-to-end UX strategy for Sertifi’s NextGen e-signature experience, partnering closely with product owners, engineering, content, marketing, and executive stakeholders.
-I led user-centered design efforts across discovery and delivery—including research, ecosystem and journey mapping, rapid prototyping, and usability testing—to ensure the platform supported real-world, in-person signing scenarios with clarity, speed, and compliance.
+In my role as Lead UX Designer, I defined the end-to-end UX strategy for Sertifi’s NextGen e-signature experience, collaborating with product owners, engineering, content, marketing, and executive stakeholders.
+I led user-centered design efforts throughout discovery and delivery – research, ecosystem and journey mapping, rapid prototyping, and usability testing – ensuring the platform would enable real-world in-person signing scenarios quickly, clearly, and compliantly.

 Tools Used: